openvinotoolkit/model_server/docs/accelerators.md

 @endsphinxdirective

-> NOTE: --target_device AUTO and --shape 'auto' should not be used together.
+> NOTE: currently, AUTO plugin cannot be used with `--shape auto` parameter while GPU device is enabled.